oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - **Database Administrators**: manage database services, including Oracle VMDB (Virtual Machine), BMDB (Bare Metal), ADB (Autonomous databases), Exadata databases, MySQL, NoSQL, etc.
 - **ExaCS Administrators** (only created when ExaCS compartment is created): manage Exadata infrastructure and VM clusters in the ExaCS compartment.
 - **Storage Administrators**: the only group allowed to delete storage resources, including buckets, volumes and files.
 Used as a protection measure against inadvertent deletion of storage resources.
-- **Access Governance**: The group used by the Access Governance instance to query OCI services in the tenancy.
+- **Access Governance**: the group used by the Access Governance instance to query OCI services in the tenancy.

 > **_NOTE:_** following least privilege principle, groups are only entitled to manage, use, read or inspect the necessary resources to fulfill their duties.